 The mirror effect of cross-cultural relationships

-For more than twelve years, I have been collecting numerous testimonies from foreigners working with the French.
+For more than twelve years, I have been collecting numerous stories and remarks of foreigners working with the French.
 This feedback is very useful: it allows us to go beyond stereotypes and enter into the reality of cooperation and constitutes valuable material for case studies during cross-cultural training sessions.

 Furthermore, the perceptions and experiences of our foreign partners teach us as much about ourselves as about them, as their perceptions, surprises and experiences depend on their own references, habits and values.
-By testifying about their cooperation with the French, they inform us about themselves.
+By sharing stories of their cooperation with the French, they inform us about themselves.
 This is what we can call the mirror effect of cross-cultural relationships.

-From the large database established over the years, I have chosen testimonies of Indians working for different companies, mainly French.
-Why Indians when I could have chosen testimonies from Germans, British or Americans?
+From the large database established over the years, I have chosen remarks of Indians working for different companies, mainly French.
+Why Indians when I could have chosen experience feedbacks from Germans, British or Americans?